About the residency

 Applying to our Program

 The Fairview Sports Physical Therapy Residency Program participates in the APTA American Board of Physical Therapy Residency and Fellowship Education centralized application process called RF-PTCAS.
-All details surrounding our application process can be found on this website.

 About the Residency Faculty

 Residency Director and physical therapist Peter Ames, PT, PhD, SCS brings more than fifteen years experience to the program.
 His wide-ranging background includes working in private practice, serving as a traveling physical therapist, and working in the United Kingdom as a Senior 1 physiotherapist.
 Ames recently completed his doctorate in orthopedic and sports physical therapy at Rocky Mountain University of Health Professions in Provo, Utah.
 He is a published author in JOSPT and has presented both locally and nationally.
 Ames sees patients at the Institute for Athletic Medicine in Eden Prairie, Minnesota in addition to his residency responsibilities and professional athletes.

 More than ten residency faculty bring advanced training and clinical skills in a full spectrum of sports-related injuries.
 Residents work with faculty throughout the year at rehabilitation clinics located in the Twin Cities area.

 Questions about the Residency may be directed to Peter Ames, Residency Director, at 952-944-5314 or by email at email@example.com.